Polarix-Containers/mariadb/README.md

 ![Build, scan & push](https://github.com/Polarix-Containers/mariadb/actions/workflows/build.yml/badge.svg)

-### Features & usage
-- Drop-in replacement for the [official image](https://hub.docker.com/_/mariadb)*
+Drop-in replacement for the [official image](https://hub.docker.com/_/mariadb).

+### Alpine
 - Unprivileged image: you should check your volumes' permissions (eg `/var/lib/mysql`), default UID/GID is 3003.

-### Notes
+We cannot use 999 like upstream as it is already used by another user.
+- Built on top of Alpine, with MariaDB provided by Alpine repositories.
-- This image uses the latest MariaDB version provided by Alpine.
-Alpine tends to be behind upstream MariaDB and stick to LTS branches, so you will not get the latest version of MariaDB with this image.
+- Alpine tends to be behind upstream MariaDB and stick to LTS branches, so you will not get the latest version of MariaDB with this image.
+- Generally more up-to-date packages in the OS than Red Hat UBI.
+- Low number of vulnerabilities.
 - Galera is only supported on `x86_64` builds.
-- We try our best to maintain compatibility with upstream's UBI image, however, the MariaDB container is a quite complex image.
-If you run into issues, please do not hesitate to report them.
+- **Tag**: `alpine`.
+Should Alpine start getting the latest MariaDB versions, it will get the `latest` tag.

+### UBI
+- Unprivileged image: you should check your volumes' permissions (eg `/var/lib/mysql`), default UID/GID is 999.
+- Built on the upstream MariaDB UBI image.
+- Removes unnecessary gosu SUID binary.
+- Has a lot of outdated packages with *maybe* some downstream patching.
+- Generates a lot of vulnerbility scanner noise - hard to tell what is a false positive and what is not.
+- **Tags**: `ubi`, `latest`.

 ### Licensing
 - Licensed under GPL 2 to comply with licensing by MariaDB.